eigs/EVSL/README.md

 -----------------------------------------------------------------------

-###  MATRIX-FREE SOLVERS
+###  MATRIX-FREE EIGEN-SOLVERS

 -----------------------------------------------------------------------
-  All  the  iterative solvers  in  EVSL  can  be used  in  `matrix-free' mode.
-In this mode, users need only to  provide a matrix-vector product function  of the following prototype:
+  All the eigensolvers  in EVSL can be used in  `matrix-free' mode.
+In this  mode,  users need  only  to  provide their  own  matrix-vector product function of the following prototype:

       void MVFunc(double *x, double *y, void *data);